alstat/Yunir.jl/docs/src/man/text_alignment.md

 The number in the left side is the index of the first character in the row, whereas the number in the right side is the index of the last character in the row.
 ### Alignment statistics
-From the results above, we can extract the score of alignment which is a distance measure between the reference and the target texts.
+From the results above, we can extract the score of the alignment which is a distance measure between the reference and the target texts.
 The lower the score the similar the two texts therefore.
 ```@repl abc